Perfect Three-Day Budapest Itinerary

 • How to get here:

 • If you’re coming from the US, you’ll typically fly through Athens first to get to Santorini, so if you’re looking for how to spend a day or two in Athens, you can find that here.
 From Athens, you can catch another flight to Santorini on Aegean Airlines or RyanAir, or take a high-speed ferry instead.
 If you choose to visit Mykonos first like I did here, there’s also a ferry that you can take from Mykonos to Santorini.
+And while you’re here, check out GigSky’s eSIM options to keep you connected for an affordable price during your trip.

 • When to visit: